Lexer hack: Problem

+This code could either be multiplication or a declaration, depending on context.

 In more detail, in a compiler, the lexer performs one of the earliest stages of converting the source code to a program.
 It scans the text to extract meaningful tokens, such as words, numbers, and strings.
 The parser analyzes sequences of tokens attempting to match them to syntax rules representing language structures, such as loops and variable declarations.
 A problem occurs here if a single sequence of tokens can ambiguously match more than one syntax rule.

 This ambiguity can happen in C if the lexer does not distinguish between variable and typedef identifiers.
 For example, in the C expression: